Participate in Great Decisions Discussions Remotely by Phone or Computer.

 - Leave time at the start to allow for latecomers

-- Focus more on discussion time then using the meeting to present only
+- Focus more on discussion time than using the meeting to present only

-- Allow time during your presentation for a comments section
+- Allow time during your presentation for comments

 Tips to help keep the discussion going:

-- Make sure to mute yourself on whatever service you are meeting on when the presentation is happening.
+- Make sure to mute yourself on whatever service you are meeting on when you are not speaking.

-- If you have supporting materials, make us of screen sharing functions
+- If you have supporting materials, make use of screen sharing functions

 If your group has any tips or online content you would be willing to share with the Great Decisions community, please email [email protected].